mviereck/runx/README.md

  - Constraints in MSYS2:
    - MSYS2 does not provide `xauth` to create authentication cookies to restrict access to the X server.
 For that reason, using `runix` in MSYS2 is possible, but discouraged.
-   - In MSYS2 `runx` only supports X server VcXsrv, but not XWin.
+   - In MSYS2 `runx` only supports X server *VcXsrv*, but not *XWin*.

 ## GPU hardware acceleration
 `runx` supports GPU hardware accelerated graphics with option `--gpu`.
- - GPU access can cause issues with X server VcXsrv, especially with NVIDIA cards.
+ - GPU access can cause issues with X server *VcXsrv*, especially with NVIDIA cards.
 For that reason, GPU usage is disabled by default in `runx`.
- - If you encounter issues with option `--gpu`, try X server XWin instead of VcXsrv.
+ - If you encounter issues with option `--gpu`, try X server *XWin* instead of *VcXsrv*.

 ## Usage examples
  - File manager pcmanfm in WSL: